-- in the Multicam Configuration window, Monitoring tab. - in the Technical menu of the Remote Control Panel (T4.1).
+- in the Multicam Configuration window, Monitoring tab - in the Technical menu of the Remote Control Panel (T4.1)

-The following screenshot presents the settings page of the Monitoring tab in the serverbased application and highlights the OSD settings area:
+The following screenshot displays the OSD settings on the Monitoring tab in the web-based interface:

 Genlock Error

 Description Enables or disables the Genlock information display on the output monitor.
 If the Genlock reference is not correct, the !GkV message appears on the output monitor.
 Values Yes (default) / No